bitdefender/bddisasm/README.md

 make install
 ```

 The default build type is Release.
 Using cmake provides support for pkg-config.
+Other CMake projects can also use `find_package(bddisasm CONFIG REQUIRED)` to find bddisasm.
+In both cases the following variables will be defined:

+* `BDDISASM_INCLUDE_DIRS` - holds the path of the `bddisasm` directory, which contains the public `bddisasm` and `bdshemu` headers.
+* `BDDISASM_LIBRARY_DIRS` - holds the path of the directory that contains the `libbddisasm.a` and `libbdshemu.a` libraries.
+* `BDDISASM_LIBRARIES` - holds the libraries against which integrators should link.

 ### Building disasmtool_lix